sonil2212/Thesis-Work/README.md

 # Thesis
 Objective of thesis to predit the cognitive state of the person based on historical FMRI images.
-Main foucus was to eliminate irrevalent features using univariate and multivariate feature extraction algorithms along with SVM
+Main focus was to eliminate irrevalent features using univariate and multivariate feature extraction algorithms along with SVM, resulted to to scale down the ROIs (Region of Interest from 7 to 3) and thus we able to map the part of the brain responsible for a specific task.